 9. Your health insurance plan may not cover every generic version, and pharmacy supplies may be scarce

 Before starting treatment, make sure the brand of isotretinoin you’ve been prescribed is covered by your insurance and carried by a local pharmacy registered with iPLEDGE.
 Lori’s mother found out firsthand why this is important — and cost-effective.
 “When the regular pharmacist was out of Lori’s usual version [of isotretinoin], I had to go to a different pharmacy to get it.
 That pharmacist had to re-prescribe for a version that the store had in stock, which was not covered by insurance.”
 If you’re having trouble getting a prescription filled, don’t be tempted to buy isotretinoin online.
 The FDA warns that Internet companies bypass important procedures that ensure that consumers take the medication safely.

 BONUS FACT: Only you can decide if the risk is worth the reward

 Dermatologists agree that isotretinoin is effective in treating severe, disfiguring acne when no other medication has worked.
-What’s more, the drug has long-lasting effects, often curing patients for up to 5 years and often permanently.
+What’s more, the drug has long-lasting effects, often curing patients permanently.
 “Generally speaking, a patient treated with isotretinoin will almost never break out to the same degree again,” LoGerfo says.

 Dr. Nazarian adds, “Truthfully, when a patient is chosen carefully, labs are monitored and the medication is taken as prescribed, stubborn, scarring acne can be cured and improve a patient’s quality of life.”
 Both Lori and Kathy saw their acne clear substantially and report a major positive effect on their lives.
 The jury is still out for Julie, however, who didn’t experience as much acne clearing as she had hoped and is now considering a second course of treatment.